ThomasDroege/minesweeper/README.md

 # minesweeper

-console based version of the classicer minesweeper written in java.
+console based version of the classic game written in java.